temporalio/proposals/python/phase-2.md

 * `ChildWorkflowHandle.signal` will have the same typed overloads that `WorkflowHandle.signal` does
 * `ChildWorkflowHandle.cancel` is present to simplify cancellation.
 See "temporalio.workflow Scoped Cancellation" for more discussion.
-  * How does TypeScript return a failure if the child workflow cancel
 * `start_child` was considered instead of `start_child_workflow`, but this seems clearer.
 Can be convinced otherwise.

 #### `temporalio.workflow.execute_child_workflow()`